Fishing industry in China

 China has one-fifth of the world's population and accounts for one-third of the world's reported fish production as well as two-thirds of the world's reported aquaculture production.
-It is also a major importer of seafood and the country's seafood market is estimated to grow to a market size worth US$53.5 billion by 2027.
+It is a major importer of seafood; the country's seafood market is estimated to reach US$53.5 billion by 2027.

 China's 2005 reported catch of wild fish, caught in rivers, lakes, and the sea, was 17.1 million tonnes, far ahead of the second-ranked nation, the United States, which reported 4.9 million tonnes.
 The Chinese commercial fishing fleet is responsible for more illegal, unreported and unregulated fishing than that of any other nation.

 Aquaculture, the farming of fish in ponds, lakes and tanks, accounts for two-thirds of China's reported output.
 China's 2005 reported harvest was 32.4 million tonnes, more than 10 times that of the second-ranked nation, India, which reported 2.8 million tonnes.
-The country's aquaculture market is forecasted to reach a projected market size of US$177.3 Billion by 2027.
+The country's aquaculture market is forecast to reach US$177.3 Billion by 2027.

-The major aquaculture-producing regions are generally concentrated in the coastal regions.
-China is also increasingly moving into offshore fish farms and has large scale salmon farms in the Yellow Sea and is planning to build the world's first 100,000-tonne large-scale fish farming vessel by March 2022.
+The major aquaculture-producers are concentrated in coastal regions.
+China is increasingly developing offshore fish farms and has large scale salmon farms in the Yellow Sea.

+About 80 percent of seafood consumed in the U.S. is caught or processed abroad, with China as its biggest supplier.